library(crmPack)

 Together with the regression model, the definition of how to obtain the recommendation for the dose of the next cohort, are the key components of the model-based dose escalation design.

-For example, we can maximize the posterior probability of being in the target toxicity interval (e.g. 20–30% DLTs) while restricting the maximum overdosing (e.g. 40-100% DLTs) probability to less than 25%:
+For example, we can minimize the posterior expected loss while restricting the maximum overdosing (e.g. 40-100% DLTs) probability to less than 25%:

 In the simplest case, we just always have the same constant number of patients in each cohort, e.g. 3 patients per cohort: